Archomeda/gw2-addon-loader/docs/faq.md

 I want to report a bug or a crash related to the addon loader.
 : Great!
-  Please submit it as [an issue on the repository][issues] with the log if necessary (which can be found as *addons/loader/loader.log* inside the Guild Wars 2 installation folder).
+  Submit it as [an issue on the repository][issues] with the log if necessary (which can be found as *addons/loader/loader.log* inside the Guild Wars 2 installation folder).
-  Do check if it has been reported already.
+  Please do check if it has been reported already.

 What are the debug features?
 : Those are mostly meant for debugging addons.